narqo/syseng_exporter/README.md

 The exporter could be run as a sidecar container, so each syseng-challege instance is linked to the exporter instance in a 1-to-1 fashion.

-Some solutions for container orchistration provides the concept of groupping for logicaly tied services (syseng-challege and the exporter in our example).
+Different solutions for container orchestration provide the concept of grouping for logically tied services (syseng-challenge and the exporter in our example).
 For example [Nomad](https://www.nomadproject.io) operates with groups, while [Kubernetes](https://kubernetes.io) uses pods.

 Prometheus provides mechanisms of doing service discovery (e.g. `*_sd_config` configuration directive).